 The Ohio statute of limitations provides you with only two years to file legal action for an animal attack injury claim.
 Talking to a lawyer as soon as possible after an attack can help ensure you don’t lose your legal right to recover compensation.

 Contact an Ohio Dog Bite Attorney Today

-In Ohio, Attorney Aaron Bensinger of Bensinger Law can help you with a dog bite or animal attack injury claim.
+In Ohio, Attorney Aaron Bensinger of Bensinger Legal Services can help you with a dog bite or animal attack injury claim.
 He assists clients throughout northwest Ohio, including Lima, Kenton, Findlay, Shawnee, and Van Wert.